 She is best known as a specialist in high-risk infants, and in child development.
-Dr. Terres primarily teaches research for the DEN program, behavioral pediatrics, the capstone clinical course for advanced pediatric specialty students, and coordinates DEN student's Scholarly Project course.
+Dr. Terres primarily taught research for the DEN program, behavioral pediatrics, the capstone clinical course for advanced pediatric specialty students, and coordinated DEN students' Scholarly Project course.

 Dr. Terres has received a number of awards for her clinical work, and an award for "Outstanding Paper" from the Society of Pediatric Psychologists for her research on the effect of caregiver consistency on high risk infants.

-She is a founding member and current director of the Parent-Child Research Collective at the MGH Institute.
-She currently serves as a research consultant for the neonatal abstinence (NAS) program at MGH.
+She is a founding member of the Parent-Child Research Collective at the MGH Institute.
+She currently served as a research consultant for the neonatal abstinence (NAS) program at MGH.
 Dr. Terres is a past Chair of the faculty.

 Ph.D. in Child Development

 Clinical Nurse Specialist